danielpreotiuc/trendminer-clustering/python/README.md

 sep5 - sample tweets file processed for language and tokenized using the Trendminer pipeline.
 Fields are restricted to only text due for privacy.
 It largely consists of tweets written on 5 September 2013 in Austria, filtered for german and relating to politics.

-## Webservice
+## Webservices

+There are two different webservices:

+### Cluster analysis

-To run, start first the webservice script:
+First start the webservice script (runs on port 8080 by default):

 	python wsscl.py cluster.file cluster.label.file